camdendotlol/cookie-generator/README.md

 ## Developer Notes

-This was one of my earliest JavaScript projects a long time ago.
+This was one of my earliest projects.
 As I continue learning JavaScript, I like to return here occasionally to improve the code.
 It's short and simple, so refactoring takes just a few minutes and can be a satisfying way to take a breather from larger projects.
+I don't update it super often, so it might not represent my present abilities, but you can look at the commit history to see how my skills have improved over time.